 When managing Attendees, you also have the ability to indicate Guests that they have said they are bringing.
-In our example above, if I click the Actions menu for this Attendee, I'll see the below:
+If I click the Actions menu for an Attendee, I'll see the below:

 You can update the Attendee name and status, delete them as an Attendee or click "Guest List," which will allow you to add their Guest's name:

 In the example below, Donna Lawler was added as a Guest for Jonathan Crane:

 You can continue adding more Attendees and/or Guests in the manner described above as needed.